leesiongchan/awesome-techs/README.md

-# Preferred Technologies
+# Awesome Technologies

-Here are some of the technologies that I love/use =)
+Here are some awesome technologies that I love/use =)

 ## Productivity Tools
 - [Alacritty](https://github.com/alacritty/alacritty) - Alacritty is the fastest terminal emulator in existence.